One Day in Medellin Itinerary – What to do in Medellin, Colombia

 Try The Colombian Coffee and Shop At El Poblado

 Once you’ve recovered from Bandeja Paisa take the Metro or Taxi (you can download the app called Tappsi for all taxi rides in Colombia, just to stay on the safe side) to El Poblado.
 This is the most popular neighborhood for foreigners and one of the most upscale places you’ll find.
 Colombia has excellent clothes for an amazing price so this is the place to renew your wardrobe (go to Carrera 35 or 37 for the best stores) or if you need to wake up try the coffee!
-Colombia is known for its coffee but contrary to the popular belief the locals don’t indulge in it as much, most of it is sold to Europeans.
+Colombia is known for its coffee but contrary to popular belief, the locals don’t indulge in it as much, most of it is sold to Europeans.

 However, since you’re at the source, you have to give it a try, only know where to go.
 You can find a Starbucks in Medellin if you really want to, but you can also try the local Juan Valdez Cafe.
 If you want to support a local business you can try “Hija Mia” or “Cafe Velvet”